barsoom/review/README.md

 * [ ] Send entire state when you re-connect, show that this works as it's kind of a killer feature for this version
   * [ ] Does re-connect solve if you're offline for 3 seconds while an update is sent out?
+    * [ ] If so: Keep a list of all actions that have happened in server memory, with an incrementing id?
+      - [ ] Backup the list to redis to handle restarts

 ## Make code review fully featured